Lesley Manville: Career

 In Paul Thomas Anderson's 2017 period film Phantom Thread, Manville played Cyril Woodcock, the sister of the dressmaker Reynolds Woodcock, played by Daniel Day-Lewis.
-For her role, she was nominated for the Academy Award and BAFTA for Best Supporting Actress.
+For her role, she was nominated for the Academy Award and BAFTA Award for Best Supporting Actress.
 In 2020, she played the villainous and intimidating matriarch of an 'off the grid' family in the neo-western thriller Let Him Go, opposite Diane Lane and Kevin Costner.
 During that year, she was cast as Princess Margaret, Countess of Snowdon for the final two seasons of The Crown.

 Manville was appointed Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to drama and charity.

-In 2022, Manville starred in the Anthony Horowitz murder mystery series, Magpie Murders, alongside Daniel Mays, Alexandros Logothetis, Jude Hill, and Claire Rushbrook.
+In 2022, Manville starred in the Anthony Horowitz murder mystery series, Magpie Murders, alongside Daniel Mays, Alexandros Logothetis, Jude Hill and Claire Rushbrook.
 Manville also played the role of the titular character in Mrs. Harris Goes to Paris.
 She received a nomination for the Golden Globe Award for Best Actress in a Motion Picture – Comedy or Musical for her performance in this film.

 In January 2023, it was announced that Manville was added to the cast of the Amy Winehouse biopic Back to Black (2024) and would be playing Winehouse's grandmother Cynthia Winehouse.

 In 2024, she played Jocasta in Oedipus at Wyndham's Theatre, directed by Robert Icke.
 For her performance, she won the Laurence Olivier Award for Best Actress.
 Manville made her Broadway theatre debut when the production transferred to Studio 54 in October 2025.
+She is described in this role as embodying contradiction, simultaneously feeling deeply and burying the feelings, while evoking a taut, dramatic silence in the audience.
+Manville won the Drama Desk Award for Outstanding Lead Performance in a Play and also received the Tony Award for Best Actress in a Play for her performance.
+Manville has been announced to star as Violet Weston in a West-End revival of August: Osage County, which is scheduled to play at the Noël Coward Theatre from January to April 2027.